Nivkh languages: History

 The Nivkh people have lived, by many accounts for thousands of years, on the island of Sakhalin and the Amur River.
 They maintained trade with the neighboring Ainu, Japanese, and Chinese, until Russian contact, which began in the 17th century.
 The 19th century shows the first recorded decline of Nivkh numbers, with official estimates dropping from 1856 to 1889.
 This coincided with smallpox epidemics and the expansion of Sakhalin's prisoner population, as Russia began sending groups of its convicts to Sakhalin in 1873.
 At this time, reportedly few Nivkh spoke Russian.

 The official Russian census reported similar numbers of ethnic Nivkhs in 1897 (4,500) and in 2002 (5,200).
 However, the number of native speakers among the ethnic Nivkhs dropped from 100% to 23.3% in the same period.
 All recorded native Nivkh speakers were bilingual in Russian, most of them were born in 1920-1940s, when a significant decline in the number of native Nivkh speakers occurred, due to Joseph Stalin's policy of collectivization imposed on indigenous economies, and in many cases, driving Nivkh individuals to hired labor, marking a departure from traditional means of subsistence.
 Many Nivkh were forcibly displaced from their more widely spread settlements to Nogliki, a small city, in the process of centralization.
 The traditional Nivkh way of life was gradually and sometimes forcibly converted to a Soviet way of life, as changes in subsistence, diet, dwellings, and education have resulted.
 As of the 2010s, the Nivkh language was taught in grades 1–3 in several schools in both Sakhalin and Khabarovsk Krai.
 A monthly newspaper "Nivkh dif" (Nivkh language) is published in Sakhalin.
-Nivkh language books are also regularly published in Russia.
+Nivkh language books are also regularly published in Russia; Marina Temina has written textbooks in both the Amur and Sakhalin dialects of Nivkh.